 One of the destinations we go for a longer stay every few years is Scotland.
 The country is rich in mountains, greenery and solitude; you can walk for miles and hours without seeing anything manmade.
 Scotland is accessible from the South East by road in less than a day.
-Our group has twice been to Scotland in recent years, in 2004 and 2007.

-Pennine Way - July 2011 - Photo by David
+Pennine Way, July 2011 - Photo by David

 Another more distant but easy destination is Ireland.
 A burgeoning tourist industry means there are plenty of hostels and cottages, and some at very good prices if you shop around.
 The country is very cheap, quick and easy to reach and beyond the four main cities much of Ireland is green and unspoilt.
-Our group has been to Ireland 4 times since 2002, including 2005 and 2006.